Contents at a glance

 Yaxell Gou 6-1/2-inch Santoku Knife

 If I would have to choose a knife purely based on its looks, it would have to be the Yaxell Gou blade.
 It simply looks gorgeous.
 However, picking a knife based on its looks is a no go.
 You have to consider other aspects as well.
 An luckily for you, the Yaxell Gou model offers excellent quality which will not let you down.
 On the other hand, you will have to pay quite a bit for the quality with the blade’s price set quite high.

 Yaxell is a Japan-based company belonging to the top knife manufacturers in Japan.
 It has been around since 1932 and you can be sure that the knives they made are of top-notch quality.

 This model is a slightly shorter Santoku, which is suitable for someone with smaller hands or for those who prefer shorter knives for their kitchen activities.
-Yaxell also makes a shorter 5 inch blade in the Gou line The blade is clad with remarkably high number of high carbon steel on both sides.
+Yaxell also makes a shorter 5-inch blade in the Gou line The blade is clad with a remarkably high number of high carbon steel on both sides.
 This Damascus look is what makes the blade really gorgeous.
 The handle is made of black canvas-micarta, which is an extremely durable FDA approved material that will last for years.

 The knife enjoys very positive customer reviews.
 One of the Santoku knife reviews even stated that the blade is a work of art.